Final tips for choosing the best business bookkeeping software

 If you have an accountant, you could get their advice, but you need to know that if they are partnered with just one of these brands, they may only promote that one brand to you.
 Which is fine because it means they will (or should) know the software inside and out and may be able to provide you with a Partner price (meaning you could get that software cheaper than what you would get it yourself) and good support – but this will depend on the type of Accountant you have.

-If you don’t want to pay for bookkeeping software, go check out the free options available (we only recommend good ones) or if you want to work within Microsoft Excel to do all your bookkeeping, check out our Excel spreadsheets.
+If you don’t want to pay for bookkeeping software, go check out the free options available, the link is down below (we only recommend good ones) or if you want to work within Microsoft Excel to do all your bookkeeping, check out our Excel spreadsheets.

 why to choose paid software over free software?